kanishkegb/CSCI-6527-projects/Project-4/README.md

   python xml_to_csv.py
   ```
   This will generate the `whale_flukes.csv` file inside `cropping\annotations`.
 Then, copy the CSV file to the `data` directory and rename the file to `train_labels.csv`.
 Move around 20 entries from that file to a new file named `test_labels.csv`.
 Remember to copy the headers row to the new CSV file.
 3. Duplicate the images that were annotated to a different directory.
-The below script will automate that process one you create the `whale_flukes.csv`.
+The below script will automate that process once you create the `whale_flukes.csv`.
   ```
   python duplicate_cropped_images.py
   ```